36 years ago - Dinah Lance is born the daughter of Larry Lance & Cladina Drake, who take leave of absence from the All-Star Squadron.

 10 years ago - 26-year-old Dinah tries to help Roy Harper when Oliver Queen goes traveling with Hal Jordan.

 8 years ago - 28-year-old Dinah joins the new Justice League.
 She discovers Roy Harper's heroin habit & takes him to rehab.
+She accepts an offer from William Tockman on the location of dangerous vigilante Eric Needham and brings him in.

 7 years ago - Cladina Drake dies of cancer.
 29-year-old Dinah quits the Justice League & takes over her mother's flower shop, getting more serious with Oliver Queen.